Strait of Juan de Fuca laser incident: Background

-Laser damage
+Reported symptoms

 While taking photographs of the ship and its bridge, Lt.
-Daly suddenly experienced intense pain in his right eye as well as temporary blindness.
-After examination, it was concluded that Daly suffered direct laser burns to his right eye, as well as other vision problems and severe headaches.
+Daly reported experiencing intense pain in his right eye as well as temporary blindness.
+An initial retina specialist diagnosed small retinal pigment epithelium (RPE) defects as laser injuries.
 Daly testified that Capt.
-Barnes was also injured in a similar manner and was permanently grounded as a result of this incident; he has since lost all his flight qualifications.
-A United States Army Medical Research Department analysis indicated that the crew was most likely hit with a Nd:YAG laser.
+Barnes was also affected in a similar manner and was permanently grounded as a result of this incident; he has since lost all his flight qualifications.